 The Tiffany Novo Style

 The Tiffany Novo is basically a very well made cushion cut set in a simple platinum band with pave stones on the shank.
+We are comparing it to this Art Nouveau pave setting from James Allen.

 My original goal was to compare the best value one carat cushion I could find on James Allen (set in their setting that is similar to the Novo) with the cheapest 1ct Novo I could find at Tiffany.